 South Central Area: Ballyfermot People’s Park

-In October 2021, Pat Gillis will facilitate a series of sculpture-making workshops with a group of adults working in Ballyfermot Civic Centre beside the new People’s Park.
+In October 2021, Pat Gillis facilitated a series of sculpture-making workshops with a group of adults working in Ballyfermot Civic Centre beside the new People’s Park.

-In September and October, Barry Haughey will work with young people from the Ballyfermot Centre for Children, Young People and Families (FamiliBase) on a 3D modelling project – sculpting in VR!
+In September and October 2021, Barry Haughey worked with young people from the Ballyfermot Centre for Children, Young People and Families (FamiliBase) on a 3D modelling project – sculpting in VR!

 Ballyfermot Commission: Public Update